icecube/icetray-public/docs/general/software_policy.rst

 New Projects
 ------------
 All new production projects included in combo, must pass a code review.
-(See icecube-code-reviews_)
+(See :ref:`icecube-code-reviews`)

 New Dependencies
 ----------------
 All new third-party dependencies must be discussed on a phone call.
-(See icecube-code-reviews_)
+(See :ref:`icecube-code-reviews`)